Z23599848/SoftwareEngineering/CODE_OF_CONDUCT.md

 ### Compliance with Rules and Policies

-* Follow all project-related rules and expectations outlined in this document and 00 elsewhere.
+* Follow all project-related rules and expectations outlined in this document.
 * Act in accordance with University policies and academic regulations at all times.

 ### Scrum Practices